Vacant Homes vs. Homelessness in Cities Around the U.S.

 Cities With the Most Unhoused Young Adults

-Hover over each plot point to find the number of unhoused youth, 18 to 24 years old and under 18, in each city.
+Hover over each plot point to find the number of youths without a house, 18 to 24 years old and under 18, in each US city.

 San Jose, California has the highest population of unhoused Gen-Z youth (aged 18 to 24) in the country, with nearly 85 unhoused Gen-Zers for every 100,000 residents.
 San Jose has nearly 50 more persons experiencing homelessness aged 18 to 24 than the second-highest city on the list, New York City, highlighting the need for more effective solutions to address youth homelessness in this area, particularly for young people of color.